What Happens if a Neighbor Cuts Down a Tree on your Property?

 Consult an Attorney With Experience in Negligent Damage to Trees

-This area of law has become increasingly complex over the years based on the various measures of damages, defenses to these actions, and expert witnesses with knowledge of how to defeat and prosecute these claims.
+Chopping down trees without permission or having a neighbor cut down a tree on your property is inevitably a tense area of law.
+Damage to trees has become increasingly complex over the years based on the various measures of damages, defenses to these actions, and expert witnesses with knowledge of how to defeat and prosecute these claims.
 It is important to consult an experienced real estate litigation lawyer to consider your options.